 Some people don’t choose the role of mother – it’s thrust upon them by tragic circumstances- yet they accept the role with dignity and strength.
 That describes SingleParentDad, who finds himself both mother and father to his three year old son.

 He wouldn’t have wanted it this way but today is meant for him.
-I found his recent post about the sticky business of navigating Mothering Day quite touching and I think you will too.
+I found his recent post about the tricky business of navigating Mothering Sunday quite touching and I think you will as well.

 This next story comes from the view of a motherless child.
 Some of us can only imagine how difficult it is to lose your mother at a young age but Prince William experienced it first hand and in a very public way.